 We are also broadening our understanding of undocumented organizing by learning from people who originally became politically active through those well-known campaigns and are now engaged in issues such as deportation and criminalization.

 In addition to collecting objects, we are recording life history interviews with organizers who have participated in local, regional, and national campaigns within this people’s movement.
 These interviews are known as oral histories.
-The audio and transcriptions of these interviews will live in the Archives Center, where they will be preserved and made accessible to the public.

 Where are you collecting?